jmcanterafonseca/dataModels/Weather/WeatherAlert/README.md

-# Weather Alarm (Alert)
+# Weather Alert

-This folder contains all the software artefacts to offer weather alarm data in NGSIv2.
+This folder contains all the software artefacts to offer weather alert data in NGSIv2.
 The source of this data is the global [European Weather Alarm Service](http://meteoalarm.eu).

 * `meteoalarm_harvest.py`.
 A harvester for weather alarms throughout Europe.